-Figure 5: Years of Healthy Life Lost Due to Disability (YLDs) caused by Physical Factors (Diseases) in the World, by income group (per 100,000 people)
+Figure 5: Years of Healthy Life Lost Due to Disability (YLDs) caused by Physical Factors (Diseases) in the World, by income group (per 100,000 people), 2000 and 2016

-Source: SESRIC Staff Calculation from WHO Data Repository Note: Years of Healthy Life Lost Due to Disability (YLDs) caused by Physical Factors (Diseases) is calculated by deducting disabilities led by mental disorders from all causes of disabilities Note 2: The World Bank's income group thresholds are used to group countries across the globe
+Source: SESRIC Staff Calculation from WHO Data Repository

+Note: Years of Healthy Life Lost Due to Disability (YLDs) caused by Physical Factors (Diseases) is calculated by deducting disabilities led by mental disorders from all causes of disabilities Note 2: The World Bank's income group thresholds are used to group countries across the globe

-National and international efforts as well as investments made to improve health care systems in developing countries might be some of the main reasons behind the negative trends seen in YLDs of low and lower-middle-income countries.
-On the contrary, upper-middle-income and high-income countries lost more healthy years due to physical disabilities in 2012 when compared with their averages in 2000.
-In 2012, the average YLDs (per 100,000 people) of upper-middle-income and high-income countries reached 3167 years and 2925 years, respectively.
+National and international efforts as well as investments made to improve health care systems in developing countries might be some of the main reasons behind the negative trends seen in YLDs especially in low income countries.
+Moreover, detection of diseases and reporting mechanisms on the burden of diseases are comparatively less-advanced in some developing countries.
+In this regard, it is a fact that in some developing countries YLDs might be underestimated.

+According to Figure 5, upper-middle-income and high-income countries lost healthier years due to physical disabilities in 2016 when compared with their averages in 2000.
+In 2016, the average YLDs (per 100,000 people) of upper-middle-income and high-income countries reached 7,755 years and 9,170 years, respectively.
 One of the underlying factors behind this picture seen in relatively richer countries is the "ageing population".
 With increased life expectancy and lower fertility rates, population in these countries tend to live longer but with some disabilities mainly caused by physical factors especially chronic non-communicable diseases.
+Also increasing burden of risk factors such as limited physical activity and prevalence of obesity contributed to the positive trend seen in YLDs in relatively high income countries.

-In this regard, OIC member countries are also in need of upscaling their health budgets in order to fully accommodate increasing number of demands from people with special needs thanks to improvements in medical technologies.
+Overall, OIC member countries are in need of upscaling their health budgets in order to fully accommodate increasing number of demands from people with special needs thanks to improvements in medical technologies.
 As a result, the burden of physical disabilities on people and society (measured in terms of YLDs) would go down and people with special needs can better integrate into their respective societies.

-5. Services for People with Disabilities and Special Needs
+Services for People with Disabilities and Special Needs